johnlundy94/tech-blog/README.md

 - When the user makes their own blog it is populated to the homepage.

+- When the user updates the form and clicks on the update button the blog will be updated.

 - When the user clicks on the delete option, the post will be removed.

+- When the user makes a comment and clicks the comment button their comment will be posted.

 - When the user clicks on the logout button they are logged out of their profile.